Join us for an adventure in flavor!

 And if you thought ahead, you’ll still have some of the red wine left to enjoy with dinner. 😉

-• Chill the Meatballs: Chill the formed meatballs before cooking to help them keep their shape and ensure they don’t fall apart during browning.
+- Chill the Meatballs: Before cooking, I always chill the formed meatballs.
+This helps them keep their shape and prevents them from falling apart during browning.

-• Use a Heavy-Bottomed Pot: Use a heavy-bottomed pot or Dutch oven for even heat distribution, which is essential for a consistent simmer and even cooking of the stew.
+- Use a Heavy-Bottomed Pot: I like to use heavy-bottomed pot or Dutch oven for even cooking of the stew.

-• Let it Simmer: If you have the time, letting the stew simmer longer can deepen the flavors even more.
-Just be sure to adjust the timing for the vegetables to avoid overcooking.
+- Let it Simmer: If time allows, I let the stew simmer longer to deepen the flavors.
+However, I adjust the timing for the vegetables to avoid overcooking them.

-• Adjust Consistency: If the stew is too thick, add more broth to reach your desired consistency.
-If it’s too thin, a cornstarch slurry can help thicken it without altering the flavor.
+- Adjust Consistency: If the stew is too thick, I add more broth to reach the desired consistency.
+Conversely, if it’s too thin, I use a cornstarch slurry to thicken it without altering the flavor.

-Cook up a big pot of our meatball stew, and watch it become your family’s new favorite comfort food.
+Cook up a big pot of my meatball stew, and watch it become your family’s new favorite comfort food.
 Trust me, this one is going to be a hit with everyone!

 Meatball Stew, on our Gypsy Plate… enjoy!